nsaini209/nsaini209/README.md

 # Hello, I'm Navdeep
 <a href="https://www.linkedin.com/in/navdeep-saini-006b801b4/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]
+[Brief Introduction]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+I am a recent graduate with my Bachelors in Computer Science and have a profound interest in technology and learning new things in the world of Cyber Security.

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey in computerm science has led me to develop a strong interest for cybersecurity, and I want to explore into this field and build my current skills and learn others, Security+, Splunk Power User & Network+ Certified 🔐 Currently specializing in SOC operations, SIEM workflows, and defensive security.
+Aiming for a Tier 1 SOC Analyst position.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|